 (Isn’t this the cutest 60’s looking toaster?
 Our old one crapped out a few months ago and when I went to buy a new one, this sweetness was waiting for me!)

 All in all, not a bad refresh.
 I’m so thankful we didn’t need to dump in more time, energy and budget into this hard working space to get it to an enjoyable place while we wait to spend a little more on new appliances and countertops.
 Here’s where we started and how far we’ve come.
 Way less beige, way more crisp… The plan is to continue with a bright white kitchen for “phase 2.”
 Mostly because it lets my unavoidable hoard of colorful vintage dishware and cookware shine.
-I’d love beautiful, moody walnut kitchens but really think the bright, light vibe we have now is the right move for this house…and walnut cabinets with the maple floors sounds over the top, right?
+I’d love beautiful, moody walnut kitchens but really think the bright, light vibe we have now is the right move for this house.

-Our next changes will be in a year or so and include white solid surface counters, some kind of colorful backsplash tile (why doesn’t these come in chartreuse – heartbroken), a new sink (white or stainless, undecided), a new white fridge, and a new cooktop (maybe with a gas conversion).
-We’ve considered building new cabinetry but honestly are pretty happy with the existing layout, and since we would probably go white again, the cost AND HASSLE don’t seem worth it.
+Future changes include white solid surface counters, some kind of colorful backsplash tile (why don’t these come in chartreuse – heartbroken), a new sink (white or stainless, undecided), a new white fridge, and a new cooktop.
+We’ve considered building new cabinetry but honestly are pretty happy with the existing layout, and since we would probably go white again, the cost and hassle don’t seem worth it.

 The only thing we might change with the layout is adding a few feet of counter space by moving the wall oven to lowers.
 But it’s such a cute detail and I’m not sure how much moving it would even improve our day-to-day.
 I love having an eat in kitchen (maybe one day we’ll make it a built-in banquette like this gorgeous one!) and I love the charm of that weird original desk so I wouldn’t want to mess with those spaces.